regmiprabesh/daraz-scraper/README.md

 # Daraz Wine,Beer & Spirits Scraper

 This is a python based web scraping application that collects data about all wine beer & spirits products and their categories from Daraz.
-The scraper is built using the Scrapy framework and stores the scraped data in an SQLite database.
+The scraper is built using the Scrapy framework and stores the scraped data in an SQLite database along with jsonl file.
 It uses the Playwright package to handle JavaScript loaded website and the Scrapy-User-Agents package to rotate user agents for each request.